 He also makes custom-colored ballast.
 Some lines of the Southern Pacific in northern California have reddish ballast, which requires two pigments: burnt umber brown and iron oxide red.

 This method is low cost and fully customizable.

 ADDING BALLAST TO THE LAYOUT

 Martin wants to make sure there’s no loss of color when adding the ballast to the layout.
 He pours it into his ballast spreader and spreads it along the tracks.
 He’s made four different colors and puts each on a bit of track.
-Use a vacuum cleaner to vacuum away the excess.
-Then spray all the ballast with the same isopropanol/water mix and after that use an eyedropper to put an Elmer’s Glue/water mix on the ballast.
+He uses a vacuum cleaner to vacuum away the excess.
+Then he sprays all the ballast with the same isopropanol/water mix, and after that he uses an eyedropper to put an Elmer’s Glue/water mix on the ballast.

 The result?
 It looks great.
 All the colors maintain their look and do not bleed into each other.